pearofducks/ansible-vim/README.md

 This behavior is not supported out of the box, but you can use [this snippet](https://gist.github.com/mtyurt/3529a999af675a0aff00eb14ab1fdde3) in your vimrc.

 You'll then be able to go to a role's definition with `<leader>gr`.

+## completion for the ansible builtin modules

+After the pattern `ansible.builtin.` completion for the ansible builtin modules works with CTRL-X CTRL-O.

+See `:h omnifunc` and `:h ins-completion`.

 ## bugs, suggestions/requests, & contributions